Polish Theatre, Bydgoszcz: Prussian period

 The entire repertoire listed exclusively Polish songs by, among others, Józef Ignacy Kraszewski, Józef Korzeniowski, L. A. Dmuszewski and Wojciech Bogusławski.

-Prussian authorities of Bromberg region looked negatively at Poznan troupes performances.
-Many times they declined the permit for them to perform in the city, arguing that Bromberg had "already three theaters", but all in German language.
+Prussian authorities of Bromberg region looked negatively at Poznań troupes performances.
+Many times they declined the permit for them to perform in the city, arguing that Bromberg had "already three theatres", but all in German language.
 For Bydgoszcz audience, artists from Poznań have been a constant attraction, especially when staging "Kosciuszko songs" and patriotic texts.

 Despite competition from professional actors, Bydgoszcz amateurs still gathered to play in associations.

-In 1859, W. H. Gehrmann, leading a German itinerant troupe briefly launched a summer theater in Bydgoszcz.
+In 1859, W. H. Gehrmann, leading a German itinerant troupe briefly launched a summer theatre in Bydgoszcz.
 He reopened it in 1870, under the shape of a wooden building, realized by Bydgoszcz carpenter Adolf Berndt.

 On August 16, 1882, was built a new building, used by both German and Polish troupes, the "Theatre Viktoria".
 It stood in the backyard of today's 68 Gdanska Street.
 From 1892, the scene acted under the name "Elysium", then at Dantziger straße 134.
 There were presented mostly farces, operettas and vaudevilles, the decor displayed a painted panorama of the Old Market in Bydgoszcz.